Skip to content

 • and all certificates and other key material generated by k0s for node authentication and communication within the cluster.

 • Network settings: Reverts any network configurations made by k0s, such as network interfaces or iptables rules set up specifically for cluster communication.
 This is done on a best effort basis.
 It's recommended that you reboot the host after a reset to ensure that there are no k0s remnants in the host's network configuration.
+Custom CNI plugins are not cleaned up.

 • Registration with the host's init system: Reverts the registration done by k0s install.
 After a reset, k0s won't be automatically started when the host boots.